 - – Average client rating increase from 3.9/5 stars to 4.6/5 stars

-How could your digital marketing agency benefit?
+How could your digital marketing agency or brand benefit?

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.